andlabs/qo/README.md

 	just like the environment variables pkg-config
-	passes named packages to pkg-config and adds the results to CFLAGS, CXXFLAGS, and LDFLAGS
+	passes named packages to pkg-config and adds the results to CFLAGS, CXXFLAGS, and LDFLAGS LIBS
+	adds named libraries to LDFLAGS.
+Intended to make cross-compiling with MinGW and MSVC easier; for instance, LIBS: user32 will do -luser32 on MinGW and user32.lib on MSVC
 ```

 Debug builds are simple: just pass `-g` to `qo`.